rahulsnath206/N8n-purchase-supplier-automation/README.md

 Edit the workflow to fit your business rules, or adjust the prompt for different email styles.

+## Run the Workflow

+The workflow will select a supplier, draft the email, and send it—fully automated.

 ---

 **Made with 💚 using n8n & OpenAI • By Rahul Sajeendra Nath**